kenmoini/blue-forge/README.md

 #### Prerequisites

-- jq, Python 3, and Pip installed on the Ansible Control Node
+- boto, jq, Python 3, and Pip installed on the Ansible Control Node
 - An AWS or DigitalOcean account with a Domain Zone hosted there and API key to utilize it

 #### Environment